xak2000/nomad/website/source/guides/security/vault-pki-integration.html.md

 * Node private key
 * CA public certificate

-We will also specify the template stanza to create certs and keys from the templates we previously created for the Nomad CLI (which defaults to HTTP but will need to use HTTPS once once TLS is enabled in our cluster).
+We will also specify the template block to create certs and keys from the templates we previously created for the Nomad CLI (which defaults to HTTP but will need to use HTTPS once once TLS is enabled in our cluster).